-Chicago sees numerous tourists each year, who come to see our professional sports teams in action, to do some shopping and fine dining, or to visit our many cultural attractions.
+Chicago sees numerous tourists each year who come to watch professional sports teams in action, do some shopping and fine dining, or visit cultural attractions.
 Chicago also is a business hub, with many companies choosing to locate their headquarters or industrial operations in or near the city.

 When a rental car is one of the vehicles involved in a car accident, the issues can quickly become complicated.
-Among the complex questions that may arise is that of liability and which insurance policy should cover the damage to the vehicles or pay the medical bills and other costs of anyone injured.
+Among the complex questions that may arise is liability and which insurance policy should cover the damage to the vehicles or pay the medical bills and other costs of anyone injured.

-When a rental car is in the mix, and the driver — whether that’s you or the person who caused the accident — opted for insurance protection through the rental company, then an additional insurance policy may come into play.
+When a rental car is in the mix, and the driver — whether you or the person who caused the accident — opted for insurance protection through the rental company, then an additional insurance policy may come into play.
 However, how various insurance policies will apply can depend on the language in the insurance contract.
 Coverage for an accident involving a rental car may come from:

 Because these questions can be so complex, it’s a good idea to seek the advice of an experienced lawyer whenever you’re involved with a crash while driving a rental car or when the driver who caused the crash was in a rental car.